Legoless/Dominus/README.md

 In many ways it is similar to [**FastLane**](https://github.com/KrauseFx/fastlane), but it has less features and it is easier to integrate.

+**Dominus has only one specific goal: Easy integration.** As much information as possible should be read from project file instead of asking developer to set it configuration file.

 # Features

 - Building iOS Projects